Items tagged “eye”

 Retinoblastomas are the most common intraocular neoplasm found in childhood, and with modern treatment modalities are, in most cases, curable.
 On imaging, they are generally characterised by a heterogeneous retinal mass with calcifications, necrotic components, and increased vascularisation on ...

 The superior orbital fissure is the communication between the cavernous sinus and the apex of the orbit.
 It is straddled by the tendinous ring which is the common origin of the four rectus muscles (extraocular muscles).
 Gross anatomy Boundaries medial: body of sphenoid superior: lesser wing ...

 The tendinous ring, also known as the annulus of Zinn, is the common origin of the four rectus muscles (extraocular muscles).
 The tendinous ring straddles the superior orbital fissure and through it (from superior to inferior) pass: superior division of the oculomotor nerve (CN III) nasocilia...

 Published 22 May 2008

-The ophthalmic artery (OA) is a branch off the C6 segment of the internal carotid artery (ICA).
-Gross anatomy Origin OA arises medial to the anterior clinoid process as the ICA exits the cavernous sinus.
+The ophthalmic artery is a branch off the C6 segment of the internal carotid artery (ICA).
+Gross anatomy Origin The ophthalmic artery arises medial to the anterior clinoid process as the ICA exits the cavernous sinus.
 It originates from the antero- or supero-medial surface of the ICA.
-Course OA passes in...
+Course...

 Leukocoria (also spelled as leucocoria or leukokoria) refers to an abnormal white reflection from the retina of the eye.
 Despite its colour, the reflection is related to the familiar red-eye effect.
 Usually, when a light is shone through the iris, the retina appears red to the observer.
 In leuko...